postmanlabs/labs-docs/src/pages/docs/sending-requests/requests.md

 * Query parameters are appended to the end of the request URL, following `?` and listed in key value pairs, separated by `&` using the following syntax: `?id=1&type=new`
 * Path parameters form part of the request URL, and are referenced using placeholders preceded by `:` as in the following example: `/customer/:id`

-To send a query parameter, add it directly to the URL or open __Params__ and enter the name and value. _You can enter your query parameters in either the URL or UI fields and it will update elsewhere._
+To send a query parameter, add it directly to the URL or open __Params__ and enter the name and value.
+When you enter your query parameters in either the URL or the **Params** fields, these values will update everywhere they're used in Postman.

 > Parameters aren't automatically URL-encoded.
 Right-click selected text, and choose __EncodeURIComponent__ to manually encode a parameter value.